rburch/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 **Static layout:** Here you define a page layout as static.

-**Total width**: Here you can enter the total width of the website.
+**Overall width**: Here you can enter the total width of the website.

 **Alignment:** Here you can set the alignment (left-aligned, right-aligned or centered) of the web page.